 Distractions pursue us daily.
 Distractions kill passion and lead to chaos!

-Simple tasks lead to distractions.
-Reading an email.
-Researching an article.
-Checking your social media Why are we so easily distracted?
+Simple tasks lead to distractions: reading an email, researching an article, or checking your social media.
+Why are we so easily distracted?

 I noticed recently that I get distracted effortlessly—a case in point.
-Just today, I have a folder “08 XXXXX” that I deleted from OneDrive last week.
+Today, I had a folder named “08 XXXX,” which I deleted from OneDrive last week.
 The task is done, right?
 Well, the silly folder is still there.
 I cannot access any of the information, but the folder is still there.
-This drives my OCD tendencies, CRAZY!
-The folder just will not delete.
+This drives my OCD tendencies crazy!
+The folder will not be deleted.
 I even searched Google for the elusive solution.

 Distractions are everywhere.
-I go through my email and find myself researching something that caught my eye.
+I review my email and find myself researching something that caught my eye.
 Hmmm, that looks interesting.
 Is it on my three things to get done for the day list…NOPE!

 Today, let’s talk about distractions and ways to conquer them!